cgloeckner/SfmlExt/README.md

 - `fader`: Provides a fading implementation for Sounds and Music.

 See `examples/` directory for full (compilable) examples.

-## Dependency to Thor
-Some features depend on the Thor Library.
-But `atlas` provides also setting an origin for a frame, e.g. when using `sf::Sprite`.
-Because this isn't supported by Thor, yet, the example code for `atlas` depends on a folk of Thor.
-The patch is located in this repository: `thor_changes.diff`

 # About the features